marain-dotnet/Marain.Claims/Documentation/Concepts/DataStructures.md

 ```

 The underlying store can choose to persist the fully expanded `ClaimPermissions` document back to the store, or re-expand it on every request.
 If it persists the expanded version back, it should transparently provide a mechanism for periodically ensuring the expanded `ResourceAccessRuleset` data is up to date.

-**WARNING**: The current implementation of `IClaimPermissionStore` does persist the expanded `ClaimPermissions` document back to the store, but does not then ensure that the expanded data remains consistent.